• ROENFR

 CHAPTER X

-The President and Vice-Presidents of CES
+President and Vice-Presidents of CES

 SECTION 1

-The President
+President

 Art.
 46 – The presidency of the Economic and Social Council is ensured by rotation of the parties, every 4 years, in the following succession: trade unions, civil society, employers.

 Art.
-47 – The President of the Economic and Social Council is elected, at the proposal of the parties, by the vote of the Plenary, from among its members, with a three-quarters majority of the total number of members of the Economic and Social Council, in compliance with the provisions of Article 23 paragraph (1) of Law no. 248/2013, republished, with subsequent amendments and completions.
+47 – The president of the Economic and Social Council is elected, at the proposal of the parties, by the vote of the Plenary, from among its members, with a three-quarters majority of the total number of members of the Economic and Social Council, in compliance with the provisions of Article 23 paragraph (1) of Law no. 248/2013, republished, with subsequent amendments and completions.

 Art.
 48 – The mandate of the president of CES is 4 years and ceases upon the establishment of the new Plenary and/or under the conditions provided in Article 17 paragraph (1) of Law no. 248/2013.
 The replacement of the president before the term ends is done for the remaining period until the expiration of the mandate, by the same party.